Creme Brulee Pound Cake

 Recipe Tips

-1. Soft Butter is Key: Make sure your butter is soft to the touch before mixing.
-If it’s too cold, you’ll end up with lumps in your batter.
+• Start with soft butter.
+It should press easily with your finger so it creams smooth.
 Leave it out for about 30 mins, or give it a quick zap in the microwave on low for a few seconds.

-2. Anchor That Bowl: When whisking your pastry cream, don’t skip putting a wet paper towel under the bowl.
-Trust me boos, I’ve had one too many close calls with my bowl slipping, and cleaning up spilled custard is a PAIN.
+• Set your pastry cream bowl on a damp paper towel.
+It keeps it from sliding all over your counter while you whisk.
+Trust me boos, I’ve had one too many close calls with my bowl slipping, and cleaning up spilled custard is a total pain.

 Recipe Help